JAlvarez6/my_reddit_app/README.md

 # my_reddit_app

-In this project I will create a reddit app using tools such as react and redux.
+In this project I will create app that uses the unofficial reddit api and use tools such as react and redux.